-All TrustFactory CA equipment, including cryptographic modules, are protected from theft, loss, physical damage and unauthorized access at all times.
-TrustFactory CAs operate under physical and environmental security policies and procedures designed to provide reasonable assurance of the detection, deterrence and prevention of unauthorized logical or physical access to CA related facilities.
+All TrustFactory CA equipment, including cryptographic modules, must be protected from theft, loss, physical damage and unauthorized access at all times.
+TrustFactory CAs must operate under physical and environmental security policies and procedures designed to provide reasonable assurance of the detection, deterrence and prevention of unauthorized logical or physical access to CA related facilities.